Do you or your partner regularly complain that the other is keeping them awake?

 - The moment of visiting or being visited in the morning is a wonderful thing.

 - My partner doesn’t have to worry about keeping me awake without even knowing it.

 - My partner sleeps better too, with the same positive effects along with it.

 There are, of course, some downsides to sleeping apart.

 We’d both love to be able to sleep together throughout the night, every night.
 I don’t think that it’s fundamentally better to sleep separately and everyone should do it.

 At its core, the concept feels a little sad.
 Surely the right thing to do is sleep together?
-That’s what most couples do, along with many members of the animal kingdom who also seem to enjoy snuggling up together.

 There’s also the issue of what happens when you don’t have the luxury of sleeping in separate bedrooms.
 When people come to visit, when you go to visit others, when you’re on holiday.
 Those are times you want to enjoy, not be worrying about a lack of sleep.